 The Infinite Slide harness is hands down my favorite Evenflo feature, and all versions of the Symphony have it.
 The concept is simple, position so the red tabs are at the child’s shoulder and tighten the harness to that the straps pass the “pinch test”.
 If you’ve got the harness too high, it will pull down when properly tightened.
 For my daughter, who has a condition which affects joint strength in her shoulders, the Infinite Slide harness means I no longer have to switch between convertible seats while she grows into the next slot, as the harness tends to slide right off once the harness is below her shoulders.

-Evenflo also includes Sure LATCH connectors on the DLX model of the Symphony.
-This feature allows for an easy LATCH install, just attach the connectors to your vehicle’s lower anchors, compress the child restraint, and the connectors self ratchet for a secure install.
+Evenflo also includes SURELATCH connectors on the DLX model of the Symphony.
+This feature allows for an easy lower anchor install.
+Just attach the connectors to your vehicle’s lower anchors, compress the child restraint, and the connectors self ratchet for a secure install.

-Sure LATCH is a dream in both the second and third row of my Toyota Sienna, but it should be noted that if you have a vehicle with very deep-set lower anchors, or a high seat bite, Sure LATCH may be more difficult.
-The good news is the seat belt install for the Symphony is also very simple, and the Sure LATCH connectors can be stored in either the rear facing or forward facing settings on the provided d-rings.
+SURELATCH is a dream in both the second and third row of my Toyota Sienna, but it should be noted that if you have a vehicle with very deep set lower anchors, or a high seat bight, SURELATCH may be more difficult.
+The good news is the seat belt install for the Symphony is also very simple, and the SURELATCH connectors can be stored in either the rear facing or forward facing settings on the provided d-rings.
 There is also a storage ring for the tether, which must be stored when installing rear facing.
-For those parents who prefer to use LATCH, the Symphony has a 2014 change-compliant weight limit of 40#, weight of child.
+For those parents who prefer to use lower anchors, the Symphony has a 2014 change-compliant child weight limit of 40 pounds.

 Other Important Notes: